petermattia/petermattia/_posts/2017-09-15-mentoring.markdown

 This summer was incredibly productive - our project progressed well above my expectations.
-While both of the students I mentored were excellent and would have succeeded regardless of my role, I like to think that this shift in my mentoring style at least helped. 😉
+While all of the students I have mentored were excellent and would have succeeded regardless of my role, I like to think that this shift in my mentoring style at least helped.